Are you thinking of applying for a study exchange?

 You want to be sure that whichever study abroad program you choose has classes that can fit into your degree plan.
 You don’t want your study exchange to delay your graduation – unless you don’t mind.

-Pick the right location.
+Pick the right location for your study exchange

 This, in my opinion, is the most essential thing to think about on your study exchange.
 It can also be one of the hardest decisions you make.
 I was only given 4 options which where: